 She believes her greatest hope and gift to this world is her two boys, Egan and Ryan, her grandchildren and this film.

-Bob will believe he is of Irish descent until the results of his 23 and Me test come back.
+Bob will believe he is of Irish descent until the results of his 23 and Me test comes back.
 He attended the University of Utah Film School and graduated from Hamline University.
-He is an award-winning creative director and has produced commercial films with a focus on health care and chronic disease management for over 20 years.
+He is an award-winning creative director, columnist and film maker.
+He has produced commercial work with a focus on health care and chronic disease management for over 20 years.
 Bob’s experience also extends to a number of notable not-for-profit organizations including the Children’s Cancer Research Fund, Pay it Forward Fund, The Leukemia and Lymphoma Society, & The Bridge for Youth.

 Keith Secola is an icon and ambassador of Native music.
 He is one of the most influential artists in the field today.
 Rising from the grassroots of North America, he is a songwriter of the people.
 Critics have dubbed him as the Native versions of both Neil Young and Bruce Springsteen.
 NDN Kars (Indian cars), his most popular song is considered the contemporary Native American anthem, achieving legendary status and earning him a well deserved cult following.
 It has been the number one requested song on tribal radio since the 1992.
 In 2011, he joined the ranks of Jimmy Hendrix, Hank Williams, Crystal Gale, and Richie Valens, and was inducted into the Native Music Hall of Fame.